 Once I saw introversion for what it is, the tendency to look inward and the low tolerance to outside stimulation, it hardly felt like the curse it’s made out to be.

 Introverts have a purpose in the world just as extroverts do.
+I mean think about it–how can we have conversations if everyone is talking?!
+There would be no one listening!

-A team needs members who enjoy working behind the scenes, think before they speak, and listen carefully.
+Every team needs members who enjoy working behind the scenes, think before they speak, and listen carefully.

 Although I can finally say I’m an introvert with confidence, some days I feel guilty for staying home when I see my friends hanging out on social media.
-I still struggle with separating my definition of exclusion and failure from my introversion tendencies.
+I still struggle with separating my definition of exclusion and failure from my introverted tendencies.

 1. I hate when people say I’m quiet